FakyDev/EchoCapture/README.md

 .imageSetting rescaling true
 ```

-Then you specify the scaling resolution you desire, as below.
+Then you specify the rescaling resolution you desire, as below.
-The resolution consists of ``Width x Height``.
+The rescaling resolution consists of ``Width x Height``.

 ```
 .imageSetting rescalingResolution 1920 1080
 ```

+Now each capture screen will be rescale to the rescaling resolution specified.
+This can also be disabled, which is by default.